autogoal/autogoal/docs/contributing.md

 The workflow is something like this:

 1. Fork and clone the project.
+    - If you have not already, please consider installing [Github CLI](https://cli.github.com).
 2. Run `make pull` to get the development image.
 3. Develop:
     - If you are using Visual Studio Code with Remote Extensions (recommended) when you open the project it will recommend you to launch the remote container.
 This is the most comfortable environment to develop for AutoGOAL since everything is preconfigured.